-Composite floor decks, based on steel profiles with poured concrete cover, offer sustainability benefits across most of a building’s life cycle, from production and transportation to operations on site.
+Composite floor decks, based on steel profiles with poured concrete cover, offer benefits across a building’s life cycle, from production and transportation to operations on site.
 They have a positive impact on the building design as a whole, in terms of using fewer materials, as well as helping to make sure that buildings meet operational performance.

-How are steel profiles optimised for sustainability?
+How are steel profiles optimised for reduced impact over whole life?

 The key to steel profiles and composite floor decks having a lower environmental impact is optimisation.
-The built environment has a high demand for finite resources, and a big part of how the construction industry can help to tackle climate change and biodiversity loss is to use materials more efficiently and reduce the extraction of raw materials.
+The built environment has a high demand for finite resources, and a big part of how the construction industry can help to tackle climate change and biodiversity loss is to use materials more efficiently and reduce the extraction and use of raw materials.

 The depth of a steel profile dictates its strength and the distance it can span between columns, as well as the method of fixing to supporting beams.
 By achieving the right balance of profile depth, fixing and structural performance, it’s possible to keep the number of supporting columns – each of which needs its own foundation – to a minimum.